 Keith: You want the important information to be readily available.

 Mike: Yeah.
 So if somebody’s coming from Google we kind of can gauge what they’re searching for and we can kind of tailor the site for that.
 A lot of times people aren’t coming right to the home page; they’re coming right into a service page.
 So we want to provide you information about that service right on the page, readily available.

-Keith: So, that kind of incorporate some of the things that Wendy was talking about with SEO or search engine optimization.
-So, you looking at the search queries that people put in and to try and find your client’s kind of service and then you try to incorporate that into the design?
+Keith: So, that kind of incorporates some of the things that Wendy was talking about with SEO or search engine optimization.
+So, you look at the search queries that people put in and try to find your client’s kind of service and then you try to incorporate that into the design?